ildus/bangio/README.md

-# usi_bitbang
+# bangio

-USI &lt;-> GPIO communcation using bit banging through /sys/class/gpio interface
+Used for bit banging devices through /sys/class/gpio interface.
+I use it to implement SPI protocol between Orange PI (Banana PI) and USI in `attiny24a`.